symmy596/SurfinPy/docs/source/gallery.rst

 Gallery
 =======

 The gallery is a preview of some of the plots available in ``surfinpy``.
+Clicking on a plot will provide a link to a tutorial for generating the plot.

 chemical potential
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~